-I included how I edited this 18 months ago on the bottom left, because I thought it would be fun to show you how styles and perception change over time.
-The first time I edited this, I pulled it into Photoshop and tried to lighten the darks.
-The thought of darkening the shadows even more felt wrong.
+At first, the thought of darkening the shadows felt wrong.
 What I didn’t know is that, sometimes, losing detail that doesn’t aid in telling the story in your photo can be a great thing!

 The truth is, a wide variety of lighting scenarios will add mood or help give your viewer a clear path to the core of the story you’re shooting.
 So learn how to shoot in any light scenario!
 Not only can uneven light create magic, but it will give your portfolio some variety.